 A minimum of one (1) graded book report will be given each nine-week grading period.
 The assignment and book report form will be provided by the individual teacher.
 Books for book reports will be chosen from a variety of writing styles and genres and will be grade-level appropriate.
 They will be graded according to teacher specifications for the individual assignments (i.e., comprehension, grammar, spelling, punctuation and neatness).

 Recitation

 Each class memorizes and recites one selection of either prose or poetry at least once every nine weeks.
-Students may also enter the library-sponsored poetry recitation program.

 Dictation